Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 	- could eventually ,lead to a sort of story where the party will end up in a story with an infulencial god that will do good and bad things, kind of like Harmony in Mistborne tee hee
 	- in any case, this might be a noce opportunity to introduce Cynthia to the party.
 		- parhaps I'll make it so that she needs to spy on Verdant without hin knowing about her or something, if I want to make stuff more complex..
-	- when the vision concludes, the party receives a message from Verdant directing them to the hunter tribe, and giving them a nice opportunity to explore other places as well if they so wish.
+	- when the vision concludes, the party receives a message from Verdant asking for them to stop by for an update, and the vision of the party will hopefully ptompt them to ask about the.hunter tribe.
+Verdant doesn't know about this tho and refers them to other people who may know.
+	- hopefully incentivisws them to explore the city for once.